-Net revenues for Qulipta increased greater than 100% in 2022 due to strong volume and market share uptake since launch for the preventative treatment of episodic migraine in adults.
+Net revenues for Qulipta increased greater than 100% in 2023 primarily driven by continued strong market share uptake as well as market growth.
+Net revenues were also favorably impacted by the regulatory approval of Qulipta for the preventive treatment of chronic migraine in adults.